Andy Biggs: Foreign and defense policy

 Biggs was among 60 Republicans to oppose condemning Trump's action of withdrawing forces from Syria.
 He, Matt Gaetz, and a handful of other Republicans broke with their party and voted to end Saudi assistance to the War in Yemen.

 On March 19, 2021, Biggs voted against a House resolution to condemn the military coup in Myanmar.
 The resolution passed, 398–14, with one other member, Paul Gosar, voting present.
-Biggs called the violence "tragic" but added that "there is suffering everywhere in the world" and the U.S. "can't be the military police for the entire world", claiming the resolution was a way to "put our foot in the door in Burma."
+Biggs called the violence "tragic" but added that "there is suffering everywhere in the world" and the U.S. "can't be the military police for the entire world," saying the resolution was a way to "put our foot in the door in Burma."
 The resolution was symbolic and did not call for use of force.

-In June 2021, Biggs was one of 49 House Republicans to voted to repeal the AUMF against Iraq.
+In June 2021, Biggs was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.

-Biggs was one of 15 representatives to vote against H.R.
-567: Trans-Sahara Counterterrorism Partnership Program Act of 2021, which would establish an interagency program to assist countries in North and West Africa to improve immediate and long-term capabilities to counter terrorist threats, and for other purposes.

 In July 2021, Biggs voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed the House, 407–16.

 In September 2021, Biggs was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

-Biggs was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

-In February 2022, Biggs co-sponsored the Secure America's Borders First Act, which would prohibit the expenditure or obligation of military and security assistance to Kyiv over the U.S. border with Mexico.

 In 2022, Biggs voted against a bill to provide approximately $14 billion to the government of Ukraine.

-In July 2022, Biggs was one of 14 House Republicans to vote for an amendment that would have removed a proposed $37 billion spending increase in the defense budget.

 In July 2022, Biggs was one of 18 Republicans to vote against ratifying Sweden's and Finland's applications for NATO membership.

 In 2023, Biggs was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Biden to remove U.S. troops from Syria within 180 days.

-Biden administration

-In August 2021, during the 117th U.S. Congress, Biggs sponsored a resolution to impeach Secretary of Homeland Security Alejandro Mayorkas.
-Biggs is also supporter of efforts to impeach President Joe Biden.
-During the 117th United States Congress, Biggs co-sponsored two resolutions to impeach Biden.
-During the 117th Congress, Biggs also co-sponsored two resolutions to impeach Attorney General Merrick Garland.
+On March 19, 2024, Biggs voted NAY to House Resolution 149 Condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
+He was one of nine Republicans to do so.